The Informational Observer in Relational Quantum Mechanics: Structural Coherence from Sequential Weak Values

+denote the history operator associated with a sequence of outcomes $r_1,\ldots,r_n$.
+Let $\ket{\psi}_O$ and $\ket{\phi}_O$ denote the pre- and post-selected boundary states associated with observer $O$.
+We then define

+Here, the superscript $O$ indicates that the weak value is evaluated relative to observer $O$.
+The boundary states $\ket{\psi}_O$ and $\ket{\phi}_O$ should therefore be understood as states of the observer's informational register (or memory degrees of freedom) within that observer-relative description.
+Likewise, the projectors composing $H_R$ represent recorded outcomes associated with that informational structure across successive times.
+Which physical degrees of freedom constitute the observer's informational register is itself a modelling choice made at the meta-theoretical level, as discussed in Section~\ref{Sec:rethinking}.

+The quantity defined in equation~\eqref{eq:projformswv} evaluates the compatibility of a proposed record sequence with the observer's informational boundary conditions.
+This allows us to state our criterion for structural coherence:

-Equation~\eqref{eq:projformswv} should be read as a structural consistency test.
-It evaluates whether a proposed sequence of recorded outcomes can be embedded into a single diachronic history that is compatible with the observer's boundary conditions ($\ket{\psi}_O, \ket{\phi}_O$).
-A non-vanishing value indicates that such an embedding is possible, while a vanishing value indicates that no continuous relational history exists connecting the recorded outcomes.
+Equation~\eqref{eq:projformswv} should therefore be understood as a structural consistency test.
+It evaluates whether a proposed sequence of recorded outcomes can be embedded within a single diachronic history compatible with the observer's informational boundary conditions.
+A non-vanishing value indicates that such an embedding is possible, whereas a vanishing value indicates that no continuous relational history exists connecting the recorded outcomes.

+The formalism is therefore not intended to describe an observer-independent history of the measured system, but rather the structural coherence of records within an observer-relative informational framework.
+Accordingly, the use of a single observer-relative index $O$ throughout the coherence criterion should not be understood as presupposing the numerical identity of an observer across time, but instead as fixing the relational perspective within which that coherence is evaluated.

 This notion of structural coherence is stronger than mere logical consistency.
 Logical consistency requires only the absence of explicit contradiction between propositions.
 Structural coherence, by contrast, requires that the recorded outcomes be jointly compatible with a single relational history relative to the observer.